mult1fractal/wtp-documentation/docs/Workflow-execution/Overview.md

 `nextflow run replikation/What_the_Phage` : calling the workflow

 **Part 2**
-`--flag` : telling WtP what to analyze and how
+`--flag` : tell WtP what to analyze and how

 **Note:** The order of flags does not matter